 Within manufacturing, every action taken by a machine, system, or person generates useful and unique data.
 From mixing components, creating packaging, connecting wires, and tightening bolts with smart tools, every step of production and action taken is an opportunity to gain more knowledge about the current condition of your operation.

-The Worker-Centric MES engages your employees and collects data from the people and the valuable actions they take.
+Unlike other MES types, the Worker-Centric MES engages your employees and collects data from the people and the valuable actions they take.
 Acquiring data in this way gives a huge boost to the availability of information.
 With this increased flow of data comes an enhanced insight into the performance of the shop floor.
-With a greater knowledge base, manufacturers can optimize their production, better coordinate workers, and experience the following benefits:
+With a greater source of knowledge, manufacturers can optimize their production and experience the following benefits:

-Greater visibility and increased employee engagement across your operations help you make the right decisions at the right time.
-This opens up the pathway for continuous improvement to become a progressively easier process.
-Making the right decisions at the right time also then becomes more intuitive.
+- More effective continuous improvement: Greater visibility and increased employee engagement across your operations help you make the right decisions at the right time.
+This opens up the pathway for continuous improvement to become progressively more intuitive and effective.

 Here at VKS, we believe that knowledge is power.
 But it is also true that knowledge yields no power without proper application.
 That is to say, knowledge is only useful when applied to a specific purpose.

-The Worker-Centric MES not only provides a firm basis for gathering data but also provides a pathway to apply this knowledge and continuously improve.
+The Worker-Centric MES not only provides a firm basis for gathering data but also creates the avenues to apply this knowledge and continuously improve.
 So now that we’ve determined the best MES software for your operation, let’s briefly explore how applying this knowledge leads to continuous improvement and subsequently more knowledge.

-With an MES system built into work instruction software, continuous improvement initiatives such as the DMAIC approach and Lean Manufacturing can be enacted directly into the system that is already interacting with people and coordinating the functions of your operation.
+With an MES system built into work instruction software, continuous improvement initiatives such as the DMAIC approach and Lean Manufacturing are enacted directly into the system that is already interacting with people and coordinating the functions of your operation.

 VKS is a firm believer in focusing on the people that create value.
 Since workers are the core of any company, a Worker-Centric MES like VKS Enterprise gives modern manufacturers a superhighway of both widespread visibility into their operations and process management.